IPCS INCHEM Home

 PREVENT DISPERSION OF DUST!
 AVOID ALL CONTACT!

 Evacuate danger area!
 Consult an expert!
-Sweep spilled substance into sealable containers; if appropriate, moisten first to prevent dusting.
-Carefully collect remainder, then remove to safe place.
-(Extra personal protection: chemical protection suit including self-contained breathing apparatus).
+Personal protection: chemical protection suit including self-contained breathing apparatus.
+Sweep spilled substance into covered sealable containers.
+If appropriate, moisten first to prevent dusting.
+Carefully collect remainder.
+Then store and dispose of according to local regulations.

 UN Classification